 Course descriptions in the catalog are only summaries of the actual course content.
 Western Dakota Tech reserves the right to alter course content and curricula without notice.
 WDT also reserves the right to cancel any scheduled class and to combine class sections due to insufficient enrollment.
-In the event of a class cancellation, refunds will be issued.
+In the event of a class cancellation, refunds will be issued in accordance with WDT's refund policy.
 WDT reserves the right to make changes in courses and regulations published in this catalog and other publications without obligation or prior notice.